Ze-Yang/Context-Transformer/README.md

 | [Kang2019](https://arxiv.org/pdf/1812.01866.pdf) | 33.9 | 30.1 | 40.6 |
 | ours | **44.2** | **36.3** | **40.8** |

+Note:
+- The results here is higher than that reported in the paper due to training strategy adjustment.

 ### License